Why Choosing the Right Glass Manufacturer Matters

 - Glass is packaged with foam.

-- Tip-N-Tell indicators are applied to both interior and exterior.
-(This provide visibility into transport, even in the event the outer indicator is removed.)
+- Tip-N-Tell indicators are applied to both the interior and exterior.
+(This provides visibility into transport, even in the event the outer indicator is removed.)

 - The end user gets receiving and inspection instructions and the bill of lading.
 This allows shipment tracking and delivery schedule, if necessary.

-When dealing with any company, you want to ensure you’re working with a reputable and honest team.
+When dealing with any company, especially a glass manufacturer, you want to ensure you’re working with a reputable and honest team.
 When it comes time for the final invoice, the last thing you want is to discover the company won’t stand behind its work or its estimates.